Iamlowlo/test/README.md

 ## Get Started:
 - `npm install`
 - `gulp serve`
-It will open the default browser on localhost:8000 the file `build/index.html`
+It will open the file `build/index.html` with the default browser on localhost:8000